Welcome! Want to follow along with me during my live streams? Great!

 Configure NAT

 I highly recommend using network address translation (NAT) mode for your virtual machines, and not bridged mode.
 This provides a layer of separation between your VMs and your LAN.
 In this type of setup, the VMs will be able to communicate with each other and the main host, but not with other systems on the LAN (by default).
 However, in VirtualBox, you will need to select "NAT Network", as opposed to the default "NAT".
-(This is also important if you are using Vagrant over VirtualBox.)
+(This is also important if you are using Vagrant with VirtualBox.)
 Also, if you will be using VirtualBox, be sure to use the port forwarding technique for SSH.

 You'll Want SSH!